asgilm/asgilm/README.md

 ## 👨🏾‍💻 About Me

-I'm passionate about cybersecurity and its power to protect people, data, and digital environments.
-With a background in network systems and a growing portfolio of hands-on projects, I'm committed to becoming a highly competent and adaptable security professional.
-I’m especially interested in:
+I’m passionate about cybersecurity and its potential to protect people, data, and digital systems.
+With a strong background in network systems and hands-on experience through labs and real-world simulations, I’m committed to growing as a technical and ethical cybersecurity professional.
+My current areas of focus include:

 - Vulnerability Management 🔍
 - Cloud security ☁️